uetke/website_content/blog/python/03_HDF5_python.rst

       dset_int_8[0] = 1200.1
       dset_complex[0] = 3 + 4j

 In the example above, we have created three different datasets, each with a different type.
 Integers of 1 byte, integers of 8 bytes and complex numbers of 16 bytes.
 We are storing only one number, even if our datasets can hold up to 10 elements.
-You can read the values back and see was actually stored.
-The two things to note are that the integer of 1 byte should have been rounded to 127 (instead of 1200) and the integer of 8 bytes should have been rounded to 1200 (instead of 1200.1).
+You can read the values back and see what was actually stored.
+The two things to note here are that the integer of 1 byte should have been rounded to 127 (instead of 1200), and the integer of 8 bytes should have been rounded to 1200 (instead of 1200.1).

-Depending on your background, perhaps you haven't thought before what is the impact that specifying datatypes may have and what do they mean.
+If you haven't thought before about the impact that specifying datatypes may have and what they mean.
 The important thing to remember is that the number of bytes tells you how many different numbers you can store.
 If you use 1 byte, you have 8 bits and therefore you can store 2^8 different numbers.
-Because you can have positive and negative values and you count also the 0, when you use integers of 1 byte you can store values from -128 to 127, in total they are 2^8 possible numbers.
+In this case you should count positive and negative values as well as 0, then when you use integers of 1 byte you can store values from -128 to 127, in total they are 2^8 possible numbers.

 The number of bytes your data uses also has an impact on its size, so let's see how this works with a simple example.
 Let's create three files, each with one dataset for 100000 elements but with different data types.
 We will store the same data to them and then we can compare their sizes.
 We create a random array to assign to each dataset in order to fill the memory.
 Remember that data will be converted to the format specified in the dataset.